Bench182/exorium/README.md

 poll|?poll choice1, choice2, choice3 [...]|Cast a poll if you can't agree about something!
 decide|?decide <question>"|Casts a simple yes / no poll
 cuddle|?cuddle @user1 @user2...|Cuddle the pinged persons
+say|?say <arguments>|Let the bot say what you said in an embed

 ----
 ## TODO
 - Add tempban
 - Switch to cogs
+- Add currency system